Frequently asked questions (FAQ) about Azure Files

 Changes made to an Azure file share using REST does not update the SMB last modified time and will not be seen as a change by sync.

 We are exploring adding change detection for an Azure file share similar to USN for volumes on Windows Server.
-Help us prioritize this feature for future development by voting for it at Azure Files UserVoice.
+Help us prioritize this feature for future development by voting for it at Azure Community Feedback.

 If the same file is changed on two servers at approximately the same time, what happens?

-Azure File Sync uses a simple conflict-resolution strategy: we keep both changes to files that are changed on two servers at the same time.
+Azure File Sync uses a simple conflict-resolution strategy: we keep both changes to files that are changed in two endpoints at the same time.
 The most recently written change keeps the original file name.
-The older file has the "source" machine and the conflict number appended to the filename.
+The older file (determined by LastWriteTime) has the endpoint name and the conflict number appended to the filename.
 For server endpoints, the endpoint name is the name of the server.
 For cloud endpoints, the endpoint name is Cloud.
 The name follows this taxonomy:

 For example, the first conflict of CompanyReport.docx would become CompanyReport-CentralServer.docx if CentralServer is where the older write occurred.
 The second conflict would be named CompanyReport-CentralServer-1.docx.
 Azure File Sync supports 100 conflict files per file.
 Once the maximum number of conflict files has been reached, the file will fail to sync until the number of conflict files is less than 100.

 When adding a new server endpoint to an existing sync group, if you choose either the recall namespace first option or recall namespace only option for initial download mode, files will show up as tiered until they're downloaded locally.
 To avoid this, select the avoid tiered files option for initial download mode.
 To manually recall files, use the Invoke-StorageSyncFileRecall cmdlet.

 If cloud tiering was enabled on the server endpoint and then disabled, files will remain tiered until they're accessed.